nablarch/nablarch-document/en/migration/index.rst

 With the above, the embedded server that is started when NTF is executed is switched to the version that supports Jakarta EE.

-Change javax package to jakarta package
+Change javax namespace to jakarta namespace
 -----------------------------------------------------------------

-The package changes that came with Jakarta EE 9 will also be applied to the application code.
+The namespace changes that came with Jakarta EE 9 will also be applied to the application code.
-The general flow of handling package changes is described below.
+The general flow of handling namespace changes is described below.

 1. Grep the whole project with ``javax``
-2. Judge whether the location found in the search is a Java EE package
+2. Judge whether the location found in the search is a Java EE namespace
-3. If it is a Java EE package, replace ``javax`` with ``jakarta``
+3. If it is a Java EE namespace, replace ``javax`` with ``jakarta``

 Details are described below.

 ``javax`` descriptions often appear in ``import`` statements in Java source code.
-With the modifications made so far, Java EE dependencies have been removed and replaced with Jakarta EE dependencies, so ``import`` in the ``javax`` package causes compilation errors.
+With the modifications made so far, Java EE dependencies have been removed and replaced with Jakarta EE dependencies, so ``import`` in the ``javax`` namespace causes compilation errors.

 However, ``javax`` appears not only in ``import`` statements, but also in places where compilation errors do not occur.
 For example, the key ``javax.servlet.forward.request_uri`` for obtaining the request URI before forwarding in Java Servlet is specified as a character string, so a compilation error does not occur (This key should be changed to ``jakarta.servlet.forward.request_uri`` for Jakarta Servlet).
 In addition, even if it is described in JSP or configuration file, it will not be a compilation error, but it will be subject to correction.

-Therefore, to check for the presence of the ``javax`` package, you must do a Grep search of the entire project.
+Therefore, to check for the presence of the ``javax`` namespace, you must do a Grep search of the entire project.

-Next, for the location hit by ``javax``, determine whether it is really a Java EE package.
+Next, for the location hit by ``javax``, determine whether it is really a Java EE namespace.
 For example, if you search nablarch-example-web with ``javax``, the following description will be hit.

 .. code-block:: java

   import javax.validation.ConstraintValidator;

-This is where the Bean Validation class is ``import``, so it can be judged as a Java EE package.
+This is where the Bean Validation class is ``import``, so it can be judged as a Java EE namespace.

 On the other hand, the following description also hits.